-140. The need for a secure system for providing access to medical records was specifically required to address cloud computing where medical records were stored in one or more external databases.
+141. The need for a secure system for providing access to medical records was specifically required in the cloud computing context where medical records were stored in one or more external databases.

 The healthcare industry is in a major period of transformation and IT modernization.
 More than ever, healthcare providers and professionals are faced with the need to be more efficient, reduce costs and collaborate seamlessly as virtual teams to deliver higher quality care for more people at a lower cost point.
 Healthcare organizations are increasingly looking to cloud technologies to help them meet these goals.
 However, a natural concern with using cloud technology is keeping sensitive health information private and secure.